 First, few microbes can degrade agar, so it remains solid.
-Second, it will not liquefy until it reaches a temperature of 100° Celsius, and once liquefied it will remain so until brought down to 40° Celsius.
-Its ability to remain solid at high temperatures make it an ideal medium for growing thermophilic (heat-loving) bacteria.
+Second, it will not liquefy until it reaches a temperature of 100° Celsius, and once liquefied, it will remain so until brought down to 40° Celsius.
+Its ability to remain solid at high temperatures makes it an ideal medium for growing thermophilic (heat-loving) bacteria.

 Since agar is only a solidifying agent, it carries no value for the bacteria grown on it.
 Bacteria need nutrients to live and reproduce.
-One solution involves the mixing of agar with a nutrient broth, containing peptone and beef extract, to create nutrient agar.
+One solution to this issue involves the mixing of agar with a nutrient broth, containing peptone and beef extract, to create nutrient agar.

-Nutrient Agar Is a Complex Media.
+Nutrient Agar Is a Complex Media

 For practical purposes, nutrient agar works well for growing most types of non-fastidious heterotrophic bacteria.
 "Fastidious" means selective, and "heterotrophic" means the bacteria cannot make their own food.
 Non-fastidious heterotrophic bacteria, therefore, need their food supplied to them, and they are not fussy about from where it comes.

 Blood agar is almost identical to nutrient agar except that it contains five to ten percent sheep, rabbit, or horse blood.
 Blood agar consists of:

 Blood Agar Is a Differential Media

 Microbiologist use differential media to identify and isolate specific bacteria.
-An example of this is the bacteria Streptococcus pyogenes, which causes strep throat.
+An example of this is the bacteria Streptococcus pyogenes, which is the pathogen that causes strep throat.
 You can grow these bacteria on a complex media such as nutrient agar, but if other bacteria are also growing on that agar, it is very difficult to distinguish one bacterial colony from another without the use of microscopic examination and special staining techniques.